svbangcaya/svbangcaya/README.md

 You can call me Sam for short.
 I am a passionate developer and student at [West Visayas State University](https://www.wvsu.edu.ph/) with a keen interest in web development, web designing, graphic designing, UI/UX, and artificial intelligence.

-- 📚 **Currently studying:** Bachelor of Science in Computer Science major in AI at West Visayas State University
+- 📚 **Currently studying:** Bachelor of Science in Computer Science Major in Artificial Intelligence (AI) at West Visayas State University
 - 💻 **Skills:** HTML, CSS, C++, Python, JavaScript, Machine Learning
 - 🌱 **Currently:** [working on our paper](https://github.com/svbangcaya/FeasTapp1)
-- ⚡ **Hobbies:** eating, admiring fictional men, and 24/7 listening to music.
+- ⚡ **Hobbies:** eating, and admiring fictional men

 - 🌀 **Facts about me:**
-  - A big fan of music, I listen 24/7 with my wired earphones.
+  - A big fan of music and listen 24/7 with my wired earphones.
-  - Always amazed if surrounded by creativity and arts.
+  - Amazed when surrounded by creativity and arts.
   - Craving for peace of mind and contentment.

 ## Projects